remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 From there, I realized by reading Mentor Helps questions and answers, that possibly the fact that the car was missing the curve could be due to image format conversions issues.
 - I looked again at my implementation, and found that :
   - I had not properly converted images after loading them.
-I was loading them in BGR, converted them to RGB because instructions were alerting that Simulator was only acceptiong RGB format.
+I was loading them in BGR, converted them to RGB because instructions were alerting that Simulator was only accepting RGB format.
 But then I converted RGB into YUV.
 But the way I converted BGR to RGB was not correct, and therefore the whole conversion chain was wrong. --> I fixed it.
   - At the same time, I realized I completely neglected what the drive.py file was doing, and therefore ignored the fact that drive.py should have loaded images and convert them to YUV in order to feed them to the model to output steering angle.

 Once I correctly fixed those 2 issues, I started to have a model which allowed to drive the car inside the track for more than one lap, and pass the problematic curve successfully.